How to Work with GALs and Parenting Evaluators

 declarations from teachers, counselors, daycare providers, babysitters, coworkers, doctors, neighbors, friends, or relatives about your parenting skills

 Help the evaluator understand you.
 Some evaluators have little experience with people who are different from them.
-If you are a refugee or immigrant, a person of color, or are culturally or religiously very different from the average white American, the evaluator may not understand your culture.
-If possible, look for someone from your community or church to speak with the evaluator and explain some of the cultural dynamics the evaluator may not understand.
+If you are a refugee or immigrant, person of color, or are culturally or religiously different from the average white American, the evaluator may not understand your culture.
+Look for someone from your community or church to speak with the evaluator and explain cultural dynamics the evaluator may not understand.

-*Example: It is common in your culture for parents to allow children to stay for extended periods with grandparents and other relatives.
+*Example: In your culture, it is common for parents to let children stay for long periods with grandparents and other relatives.
 You could ask someone from your community to talk with the evaluator about that.

-friend can contact the evaluator several days before the interview to ask for an interpreter for you.
-You should not have to pay for an ASL (sign language) interpreter.
-If you have trouble speaking English, you may need to pay for your language interpreter if you can afford it.
+Ask for an interpreter, if needed.
+You or a friend can contact the evaluator several days before the interview to do this.
+You should not have to pay for a sign language interpreter.
+If you have trouble speaking English, you may need to pay for a language interpreter if you can afford it.
 (Interpreters charge between $25 and $70 per hour.)
-If the evaluator will not provide an interpreter, you may need to make a motion asking the judge to appoint a free interpreter during the interviews.
-The judge may not agree to pay for a language interpreter.
-If s/he refuses your request, contact the CLEAR line at 1-888-201-1014.
+If the evaluator will not provide an interpreter, you may need to make a motion for a free interpreter during the interviews.
+If the judge refuses to pay for this, contact the CLEAR line at 1-888-201-1014.

 Appearance is important.
 The evaluator may want to interview you and the children at your home.
 Make sure it is clean.
-If the evaluator will see your car, clean it up too.
+If the evaluator will see your car, clean it up.
 The evaluator may check that the children have a bed to sleep in, toys and books, and clean clothes.
-This may seem invasive, but it is important in the evaluation process.
+This may feel invasive, but it is important.

-Watch your actions and your words.
-If the children are present, the evaluator will watch how you interact with them.
+Watch your actions and words.
+If the children are there, the evaluator will watch you interact with them.
 Evaluators are frequently impressed by:

-- discipline that focuses on setting limits, withholding privileges and not involving spanking
+discipline focused on setting limits, withholding privileges, and not involving spanking

-The children should not run wild around the house while you and the evaluator are talking.
-If you need to, take time out to discipline them.
+Do not let the children run around wild while you talk with the evaluator.
+If you need to, take time to discipline them.
 You need to be in charge.
 Evaluators also look to see if the children seem comfortable with you.

 Do not coach the children.
 The evaluator will probably interview your children alone, if they are old enough.
-Never tell the children what to say if the evaluator questions them.
-Never give your children any detail about court proceedings or the parents' allegations against one another.
-Just let the children know it is okay to speak with the evaluator and that the evaluator might ask them some questions.
+Never tell the children what to say.
+Never give your children any detail about court proceedings or the parents' allegations against each another.
+Just tell them it is okay to speak with the evaluator and that the evaluator might ask them some questions.

 Keep in touch with the evaluator.
-Check in once every two weeks or so.
-Ask if the evaluator has had trouble contacting your witnesses and whether s/he got the information you sent.
+Check in every two weeks or so.
+Ask if they have had trouble contacting your witnesses.
+Ask if they got the info you sent.

 For temporary family law orders hearings, the investigator often submits the Family Court Services report the day of the hearing.
 Ask the judge for more time to read the report if needed.
-If you feel you must explain or clarify anything in the report, explain that you must do that.
+If you want to explain or clarify anything in the report, explain that you must do that.

-If the investigator submits your report with a motion or with papers before a hearing, be ready to point out whatever you think the report got wrong, or emphasize the recommendations you agree with.
-Until the judge has entered the report's recommendations in the form of an order, they are not official.
+If the investigator submits the report with a motion or with papers before a hearing, be ready to point out whatever you think the report got wrong, or say which recommendations you agree with.
+The report's recommendations are not official until the judge enters them in the form of an order.

-If you disagree with a negative GAL report, talk to a lawyer about what to do.
-Read our publication When you Disagree with a Guardian Ad Litem Report.
-If you are very low-income, call CLEAR at 1-888-201-1014 weekdays from 9:15 a.m. until 12:15 p.m.
-If you live in King County, call 211 for information and referral to an appropriate legal services provider Monday through Friday from 8:00 am – 6:00 pm.
+If you disagree with a negative GAL report, talk to a lawyer.
+Read When you Disagree with a Guardian Ad Litem Report.
+If you have a very low income, call CLEAR at 1-888-201-1014 weekdays between 9:15 a.m. - 12:15 p.m.
+If you live in King County, call 211 for info and referral to a legal services provider weekdays between 8:00 am – 6:00 pm.